lukebellamy053/node-express-microservice/README.md

 This response is designed to give the developer enough information to help debug any issues whilst informing the user that they don't have access to the requested resource.

 ### Starting a server
 Once you have a server class and a controller set up, you'll want to create the server class to get everything working.
 The server class takes a JSON object containing environment variables that you want the server to know.
-Some of these variables will allow features such as MongoDB connectivity.

 The following code will create a new Gateway Server and set the app version, build number, port to run on and the service name
 ```